eza-community/eza/README.md

     nix shell nixpkgs#eza -c eza

-Nix will build environment for eza and run it.
+Nix will run `eza` in a nix shell.

+If you want to pass arguments this way, use e.g. `nix shell nixpkgs#eza -c eza -ol`.

 # Installation